Relative tensor triangular Chow groups for coherent algebras: Introduction

 \section{Introduction}

-In \cite{1510.00211}, the second author defined and began the study of \emph{relative tensor triangular Chow groups}, a family of $\mathrm{K}$-theoretic invariants attached to a compactly generated triangulated category $\mathcal{K}$ with an action of a rigidly-compactly generated tensor triangulated category~$\mathcal{T}$ in the sense of \cite{MR3181496}.
-While in \cite{1510.00211}, they were used to improve upon and extend results of \cite{MR3423452}, the initial observation of the present work is that they allow us to enter the realm of \emph{noncommutative} algebraic geometry: if $X$ is a noetherian scheme and $\mathcal{A}$ a (possibly noncommutative) quasi-coherent $\mathcal{O}_X$-algebra, then the derived category $\mathcal{K}:=\mathrm{D}(\mathrm{Qcoh}(\mathcal{A}))$ admits an action by $\mathcal{T}:=\mathrm{D}(\mathrm{Qcoh}(\mathcal{O}_X))$ which is obtained by deriving the tensor product functor
+In~\cite{1510.00211}, Klein defined and began the study of \emph{relative tensor triangular Chow groups}, a family of~K\dash theoretic invariants attached to a compactly generated triangulated category~$\mathcal{K}$ with an action of a rigidly-compactly generated tensor triangulated category~$\mathcal{T}$ in the sense of~\cite{MR3181496}.
+While in~\cite{1510.00211}, they were used to improve upon and extend results of~\cite{MR3423452}, the initial observation of the present work is that they allow us to enter the realm of \emph{noncommutative} algebraic geometry: if~$X$ is a noetherian scheme and~$\mathcal{A}$ a (possibly noncommutative) coherent~$\mathcal{O}_X$-algebra, then the derived category~$\mathcal{K}\coloneqq\derived(\Qcoh(\mathcal{A}))$ admits an action by~$\mathcal{T}\coloneqq\derived(\Qcoh(\mathcal{O}_X))$ which is obtained by deriving the tensor product functor